Menu

 Research Interests

-AI: computational economics, multi-agent systems, empirical game theory, applications of machine learning
+Areas: computational economics, multi-agent systems, empirical game theory, applications of machine learning

-Finance: real-time payments, fraud, systemic risk
+Applications: real-time payments, fraud, systemic risk, healthcare

 Publications